cugos/qgisworkshop_org/docs/source/workshop/pyqt.rst

 Examples
 ---------

-Below is an example of what a PyQt module might look like.
-This module is defining the layout of the graphical user interface (GUI).
-We produced this module using some helpful tools that we will be talking about later:
+Below is an example of a Qt XML design and a PyQt module.
+The XML schema is defining the layout of the graphical user interface (GUI).
+Remember that XML, like HTML, is a language that defines data structure but not function.
+The PyQt module example below the XML source was produced using some helpful tools that we will be talking about later:

     * QT Designer: helps build GUIs with drop-and-drag widgets.
 The widget layouts are saved in an XML schema.